-Are You a Veteran in Pennsylvania who requires assistance getting in and out of bed?
+Are You a Veteran who requires assistance getting in and out of bed?
 If so, you may be eligible for the AgileLife Transfer & Mobility System, the only Zero-Lift Transfer System on the market

 Next Health is committed to working with the Department of Veterans Affairs to provide the AgileLife TMS to our Veterans when applicable.
 For further information, complete and submit the contact form.